AdobeDocs/experience-manager-64.en/help/communities/topologies.md

 discoiquuid: 46f135de-a0bf-451d-bdcc-fb29188250aa
 ---

-# Recommended Topologies for Communities{#recommended-topologies-for-communities}
+# Recommended Topologies for Communities {#recommended-topologies-for-communities}

 As of AEM Communities 6.1, a unique approach has been adopted for handling user generated content (UGC) submitted by site visitors (members) from the publish environment.